 The Gobbins is a spectacular coastal walk situated along the Causeway Coastal Route, voted number one region in the world to visit in 2018 by Lonely Planet.
 Australia’s Daily Telegraph also named The Gobbins as one of the world’s best tourist destinations.

-Online booking is now open for summer bookings from 28 April, with tour slots available every half hour.
+Online booking is now open for summer bookings with tour slots available every half hour.
 This year there will be access to all areas of the attraction, with the full cliff path, upper path and viewing platform now open to the public.

 The Gobbins Experience